 The Bear: Jordan Montgomery’s nickname.
 Comes from JorMont, which alludes to the Game of Thrones character Jorah Mormont of Bear Island.

 The Big Apple: Bartolo Colon’s former nickname while pitching in New York.

 The Giant Peach: Bartolo Colon’s new nickname now that he’s moved from New York to Atlanta.

-The Balls Have Dropped: When a mediocre young pitcher who had started off his season performing well finally produces a dud, becoming the true man that he is.
+The Balls Have Dropped: When a mediocre young pitcher who had started off his season performing well finally produces a dud as his batted balls find their rightful spots on the grass, becoming the true man that he is.

 The Deuce of Chicago: Dan Haren’s nickname.
 Formerly the Ace of Miami before getting traded at the 2015 deadline.